For First Years and Parents

 Board of Review (BoR)

 You may hear during the Monday meetings of scheduled reviews for advancement called a Board of Review.
-First Years do not have to attend these; their advancement to Tenderfoot through Board of Review will be handled separately, by the First Year Counselors.
+First Years do not have to attend these; their advancement to Tenderfoot through Board of Review will be handled separately, by the first year leaders.

 November